Skip to main content

 The Titanic did not have a single balcony cabin, whereas today's cruise ships, particularly Royal Caribbean's Oasis Class vessels, have multiple categories of balconies: Oceanview, Central Park, and Boardwalk.

-The Titanic's most luxurious suites were comprised of two bedrooms, an ensuite bathroom, and a separate parlor room.
+The Titanic's most luxurious suites had two bedrooms, an ensuite bathroom, and a separate parlor room.
 Even so, there were fewer first-class rooms than there are suites onboard newer ships.

 Moreover, Titanic had separate dining rooms for first-, second-, and third-class passengers.
 Modern-day cruise ships often have separate facilities for suite guests to give them a more elevated and intimate cruising experience.